rahulgopinath/rahulgopinath.github.io/_posts/publications/2021-05-22-icse-input-algebras.md

                | <B E> <C neg(F)> <D neg(E&F)>
 ```

+Each just missing being able to generate a fault of kind `E&F`.

 If `<D>` can't embed `E` or `F`, then this will simplify to

 ```